-To mitigate the effects of the spread of COVID-19 and reduce the outbreak, a temporary ban on entry to the EU via Sweden is in force.
-The Government today decided to extend the entry ban until 31 October 2020.NEWS
+To mitigate the effects of the spread of COVID-19 a temporary ban on entry to the EU via Sweden is in force.
+The Government today decided to extend the entry ban until 22 December 2020.NEWS

 If you click here you will find the public holidays during 2020 when the Embassy will be closed.